WilliamMurray-research/1-dynamic_sky_wallpaper/docs/motivation.md

 ---

 ## 8. Summary
-Dynamic Sky Wallpaper exists to gently anchor you in time and environment while you work.
+Dynamic Island Wallpaper exists to gently anchor you in time and environment while you work.
-It restores context through ambient cues, using a symbolic DSL and deterministic rendering to create a stable, meaningful visual companion.
+It restores context through ambient cues, using a symbolic DSL and a deterministic semantic pipeline to create a stable, meaningful visual companion — with optional generative rendering when stylistic variation is desired.

 ---